What are insecurities? These are uncertainty or doubts about ourselves and our abilities, anxieties, being nervous or lacking in confidence.

 When people have secure attachments, they believe others have a good, kind, caring heart and expect the best from them.
-Meaning even those who grew with healthy childhood attachment, as they think others are good can become confused in a narcissistic relationship, as the reality you live when you first meet the narcissist you live, and it’s real, with the gaslighting and projection then the blame-shifting, you often get left full of self-doubts and insecurities, then the next relationship you carry those insecurities with you.
+Meaning even those who grew with healthy childhood attachment, as they think others are good can become confused in a narcissistic relationship, as the reality you live when you first meet the narcissist you live.
+It’s real, with the gaslighting and projection than the blame-shifting, you often get left full of self-doubts and insecurities.
+The next relationship you carry those insecurities with you.

 Happiness can be deeply affected by the ending of a relationship, job loss, death of a loved one, health problems, money problems, being unhappy can affect your self-esteem.
 Rejection can knock your confidence, and these can lead into the woe is me mindset, then you’re on the lookout for all the negatives in life.
 Leading to the woe is me mentality.

 Jealous and envy cause so many insecurities, years ago when people lived in the same towns or villages, and people owned similar things, theirs wasn’t as much competition to see, those from the top 5% would do their best to keep control of that.
-Now we see from t.v and media what others have, the quick fix of getting things people grow feeling entitled, nothing wrong with this, they do, however, need to learn that if they want things, they need to be themselves and go all out to earn them without the need to destroy others, those who do well and give back are more fulfilled than those who take and lose out.
+Now we see from t.v and media what others have.
+That quick fix of getting things means some people grow to feel entitled, nothing wrong with this, and they do, however, need to learn that if they want something, they need to be themselves and go all out to earn them without the need to destroy others, those who do well and give back are more fulfilled than those who take and lose out.
 We are allowed to want the simple things, the big things or the grand things, it’s all personal preference as to who you want to be, your journey in life, where you’d like to go.

 Over many years of being hurt by others, we slowly become progressive not to trust in others, as people hurt us and often walk away.

-Overcoming insecurities from past experiences of failure or reflection.
+Overcoming insecurities from past experiences of failure or rejection.
 Those obstacles are the path to guide our way.

 - Take time to heal, to adapt, to learn and to grow, to look at your beliefs, to take the lesson and leave the past.